Efficient tomography of microwave photonic cluster states: SAMPLE AND SETUP

 \section{SAMPLE AND SETUP}

 The experimental setup used in this work is nominally identical to the one used in Ref.~\citenum{sunada202204fast} except that the JPA is replaced by a similar one with a larger bandwidth and the 8--12~GHz bandpass filter between the photon source and the JPA is replaced by a 9--11~GHz bandpass filter.
 The sample for the photon source is also nominally identical except that the resonator is shorter and the gap between the resonator and the coupling pin is larger.
 Table~\ref{tab:sample-parameters} shows the measured sample parameters.
+The frequency, external and internal linewidths, and dispersive shift of the resonator are determined using the post-selected resonator spectroscopy described in Ref.~\citenum{sunada202204fast}, which uses quantum nondemolition readouts to ensure that the qubit stays in either $\ket{g}$ or $\ket{e}$ while the reflection spectrum of the resonator is being measured.